 Unexpired Terms: Following an announcement of an officer that they will be leaving their position prior to the end of their term, or due to other circumstances creating an unexpected vacancy, the unexpired term will be filled as follows: the position of President will be filled as noted in 4(a); for vacancy of the position of Vice-President, the Treasurer will advance; to fill the unexpired term of the position of Treasurer, members in good standing who previously submitted a Statement of Interest shall be considered first, through procedures identified above (4b).

-Every attempt shall be made to have officers maintain a north/south regional balance in the rotation and succession of officers through the officer positions.

 REMOVAL OF OFFICERS

 An officer may be removed from office for just cause upon a two-thirds vote of the Executive Committee.